What Happens During a Credit Card Billing Cycle?

 Credit Limits and Available Credit

 Your credit card activity is broken up by billing cycles, which is simply the period of time between your credit card billing statements.
 During a billing cycle, you can make purchases, balance transfers, and cash advance transactions up to your credit limit without receiving any penalty.
-However, if you charge more than your credit limit, you may be charged an over-the-limit fee depending on the terms of your credit card.
-However, before you can be charged an over limit fee, you must opt-in to having over-the-limit charges processed.
+However, if you charge more than your credit limit, you may be charged an over-limit fee depending on the terms of your credit card.
+However, before you can be charged an over-limit fee, you must opt-in to having over-limit charges processed.

 Otherwise, those charges will be declined.